Interviewing with the Technology Transformation Services (TTS) Design Team

 Grade levels and calculating pay

 This position is subject to the GS pay scale so if you haven’t already, please be sure to check out the pay for your locality using OPM’s pay calculator.
 GSA’s max salary has increased to $176,300.
 You cannot be offered more than this under any circumstance.
 Understanding the relationship between GS grade level, location, and compensation is important to understanding how salaries work at TTS.
 Each GS grade level contains a series of 10 steps.
 New employees are usually hired at Step 1 of a GS grade.
 However, in special circumstances, agencies may authorize a higher step rate for a newly-appointed federal employee based on a special need of the agency or superior qualifications of the prospective employee.
-This job posting includes roles at the GS13, GS14, and GS15 level.
+Hiring needs throughout the year may include roles at the GS13, GS14, and GS15 level.
 Your approved GS level will depend on qualification from an HR specialist if you are selected at the end of the interview process.
 If you have questions or concerns about the salary for this role, please let your recruiter know so you can have a more in-depth conversation.

 In addition to joining a passionate, nationwide team, there are many other benefits and perks associated with joining TTS.
 The benefits package for federal employees includes medical, vision, and dental insurance, FSA accounts, life insurance, paid leave, and the Thrift Savings Plan (the government version of a 401K) with up to five percent matching.
 Our telework policy affords increased flexibility, and employees who use public transit to commute may access commuter benefits.
 TTS also supports employees’ ongoing professional development by providing training opportunities and encouraging employees to participate in conferences, training, and other industry events.
 The TTS Handbook includes:

 Note: If you are coming over from another agency where you received award leave, unfortunately it will not carry over to GSA.
 Sick leave and annual leave do transfer, however.